School trips overseas and exchanges

 For more about emergency plans, see the advice below on risk assessments and emergency plans.

-As part of your risk assessment you need to be aware of health and safety risks and take appropriate action.
-Make sure you have someone who is First Aid certified and collect emergency contacts and health information for all students, staff, and other adults on the trip.
+As part of your risk assessment, you need to be aware of health and safety risks and take appropriate action.

-Have you visited the destination and accommodation before?
+Learn about the destination and your accommodation

-If you have not already visited the destination, ask about inspection visits.
-If you know of another school that has been to the location before, consider contacting them to ask about their experience.
+• If you know of another school that has been to the location before, consider contacting them to ask about their experience.

-EOTC Guidelines – TKI Website(external link)
+EOTC guidelines – TKI(external link)

-See guidance below about appropriate adult to student ratios.
+• See guidance below about appropriate adult-to-student ratios.

 When choosing an insurance provider, ensure you make informed choices and that you clearly explain these to families.

-We recommend that you chose a bonded travel agent to protect against financial losses if refunds are needed.
 Travel agents that are bonded through either the Travel Agents Association New Zealand (TAANZ) or the International Air Transport Association (IATA) will provide financial protection if the travel agent collapses and cannot provide refunds.

 When you choose a travel agent who is not a member of TAANZ or IATA, there is a higher risk of losing most of any deposits for travel if the agent has financial difficulty.
-Find out more about bonding schemes for travel agents on the TAANZ website.

 You should disclose the risk of non-bonded travel agents to families and the boards, and get agreements from them if you use a non-bonded agent.

-If travelling out of New Zealand, make sure that all students, staff, and other adults on the trip have passports that are valid for at least six months from departure, and the appropriate visas to leave and re-enter New Zealand (if not citizens).
 Check the visa and entry requirements for the destination country and ensure that all people on the trip have appropriate visas if needed.

 Some people on the trip may have passports from another country, so they may require different visas than those with a New Zealand passport.

-For more information, see the SafeTravel website.
-You can check entry requirements with your travel agent, or using the tool on the Air New Zealand website.
+For more information see the SafeTravel website.
+You can check entry requirements with your travel agent or using the tool on the Air New Zealand website.

-Country/region entry requirements – Air New Zealand(external link)
+International travel requirements – Air New Zealand(external link)

-You must clearly communicate with students and family which activities or amenities are included in the cost, and which are additional.
+You must clearly communicate with students and family which activities or amenities are included in the cost and which are additional.
 For example, ski trip prices often only cover the cost of two-hour morning lessons; afternoon lessons are extra.

 If food, transport, or accommodation are not included in the cost of the trip, you must ensure that all students, staff, and other adults on the trip are able to cover the costs of these things themselves.

-Is the trip suitable for all students?
+Make sure the trip is suitable for all students

-Take account of age, gender, accessibility, and diverse needs.
-Make sure that all students will be able to fully participate in the activities planned.
+• whether all students will be able to fully participate in the activities planned

-TKI – Inclusive Education Guides(external link)
+Guides – Inclusive Education(external link)

 Families may find it difficult to cover the full costs of a trip in one payment.
 You can set up a payment schedule to provide options for families to pay in instalments.
 Any payment schedule should be outlined with the school and the family as part of the agreement to attend the trip or exchange.